Which wheelchair? Which WAV?

-If you are getting a new wheelchair, discuss this with your wheelchair service (if you have one) or the supplier.
-They should be able to advise on the suitability of any wheelchair for use in a WAV.
-Think about any changes to your condition and your wheelchair during the lifetime of the WAV.
+If you are getting a new wheelchair, discuss using it in a WAV with your wheelchair service (if you have one) or the supplier.
+They should be able to advise on the suitability of any wheelchair for a WAV.
+Take into account any likely changes to your condition and your wheelchair during the lifetime of the WAV.

 Not all wheelchairs are suitable for use in a WAV, and some are incompatible with some tie-downs.
-Discuss this with whoever is doing your assessment and with the converter.
+Discuss your wheelchair's suitability with whoever is doing your assessment and with the WAV converter.

 Some wheelchairs have been specifically safety tested for use in a vehicle (this is sometimes known as crash testing), but not all manufacturers do this.